 - personifications, which are attributions of the human form and characteristics to abstract concepts; and

 - Poor formatting

-Formatting serves to visually outline the main information in the text.
-If your content is badly formatted, a reader will get lost in it.
+Formatting serves to visually outline the main information in a text.
+If your content is poorly formatted, a reader will get lost.
 A well-formatted text visually guides the eyes of the reader to the most important information.

 Here are some practical formatting tips: